AlekJulM/HR-Analytics/README.md

     - **Non-binary employees** represent **8.5%** of total staff.

 - Employees who **identify as white** have the **highest average salary**, while those identifying as **mixed or multiple ethnic groups** show one of the **lowest average salaries**.
-- These insights highlight potential **disparities in diversity and inclusion**, offering Atlas Labs opportunities to **rethink hiring and compensation strategies**.
+- These insights highlight potential **disparities in diversity and inclusion**, offering Peoplely opportunities to **rethink hiring and compensation strategies**.

 A key question raised during this exploration was: